FESTIVALS, HOLIDAYS AND OTHER ANNUAL EVENTS IN Bordeaux

 - EUR 33 (2 days)

 Bordeaux is an excellent city to explore by bicycle.
 Many bike parking stations are available.
 More than 1,700 bikes provided by the VCub bike-sharing network are distributed across 167 stations in Bordeaux.
 Monthly or annual subscribers can use the network's bikes for free for 20 consecutive hours!

 Rental cars are a good option if you wish to leave the city to explore the region's vineyards.

-Upon your arrival in Bordeaux, you can get in touch with local tourism professionals for further information and to help organize your stay.Bordeaux Tourism & Conventions
+Upon your arrival in Bordeaux, you can get in touch with local tourism professionals for further information and to help organise your stay.Bordeaux Tourism & Conventions

 Offers practical information (sightseeing, tours, heritage sites and cultural institutions, nights out on the town, etc.), maps and brochures on the city of Bordeaux and its surrounding area.

 - Central Bordeaux tourist office: